viscerae/optimaldnd/README.md

 ✧ Implementation of new tools

-    ✧ Sheet Screen (tracking PCs sheets on your screen!) ✔️ 🐛 Bug hunting!
+    ✧ Sheet Screen (tracking PCs sheets on your screen!) 🚧 🐛 Bug hunting!

-    ✧ DnD Bestiary (Database of all monsters in DnD) ✔️ 🐛 Bug hunting!
+    ✧ DnD Bestiary (Database of all monsters in DnD) 🚧 🐛 Bug hunting!

+    ✧ Spell List (All of them!) 🚧

+    ✧ Homebrew Adventures (Some adventures made by us!)🚧

     ✧ Dice Roller (Roll all dice and all combinations of dice in a single place!)